-5.3.
+7.3.
 Hold-off timer

-In order to coordinate timing of protection switches at multiple layers, a hold-off timer may be required.
+In order to coordinate timing of protection switches at multiple layers, a hold-off timer MAY be required.
 The purpose is to allow a server layer protection switch to have a chance to fix the problem before switching at a client layer.

-Each protection group should have a provisioned hold-off timer.
+Each selector SHOULD have a provisioned hold-off timer.
 The suggested range of the hold-off timer is 0 to 10 seconds in steps of 100 ms (accuracy of +/-5 ms).

-When a new defect or more severe defect occurs (new SF/SD) on the transport entity that currently carries traffic, this event will not be reported immediately to protection switching if the provisioned hold-off timer value is non-zero.
-Instead, the hold-off timer will be started.
-When the hold-off timer expires, it will be checked whether a defect still exists on the transport entity that started the timer.
-If it does, that defect will be reported to protection switching.
+When a new defect or more severe defect occurs (new SF or SD) on the active transport entity (the transport entity that currently carries and selects traffic), this event will not be reported immediately to protection switching if the provisioned hold-off timer value is non-Instead, the hold-off timer SHALL be started.
+When the holdoff timer expires, it SHALL be checked whether a defect still exists on the transport entity that started the timer.
+If it does, that defect SHALL be reported to protection switching.
 The defect need not be the same one that started the timer.

-This hold-off timer mechanism shall be applied for both working and protection transport entities.
+This hold-off timer mechanism SHALL be applied for both working and protection transport entities.